DhilipBinny/To-do-list/README.md

 # To-do-list

-- Backend server for communicating with POSTGRESS database for a simple TODOLIST application
+- Backend server for CRUD with POSTGRESS database for a simple TODOLIST application